Tips for Caregivers for Vaccination Day

 · If the consumer benefits from social stories, please create and use a social story the days leading up to Vaccination Day.

 · Bring preferred items in the vehicle to aide in distracting/redirecting attention away from needle during vaccine administration.

 o Examples: Favorite videos/movies on tablet device, headphones, toys, or manipulative items that can be held in hands (ex: play-doh, fidget spinners, sticker books), favorite snack or treat that can be opened and consumed during vaccine administration.

 · Bring activities to occupy time during waiting periods.

-· If the consumer is known to have issues with compliance during medical appointments, or you suspect potential non-compliance during administration, it will be beneficial to have an additional family member or familiar individual present to assist with prompting and redirecting.
+· If the consumer is known to have issues with compliance during medical appointments, or you suspect potential non-compliance during administration, try to have an additional family member or familiar individual sit in the back seat next to the consumer to assist with prompting and redirecting.

 · If the consumer can tolerate outings of longer durations, plan a preferred destination for after successful vaccine administration.